nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:

-`filter a/Clementi g/M t/medical plan/Protecc` returns:
+`filter a/Clementi g/M t/medical i/Protecc age/23-30` returns:
 * clients that has "Clementi" in their address, or
 * clients that are Male, or
 * clients with the "medical" tag, or
-* clients with the insurance plan "Protecc"
+* clients with the insurance plan "Protecc", or
+* clients aged between 23 and 30 years old, inclusive

 ### Displaying notifications : `notif`